jerryakpera/django-template/Readme.md

-Here’s an updated version of the `README.md` for your Django project quickstart template, incorporating your notes:

----

 # Django Project Quickstart Template

 This template provides a streamlined setup for quickly starting Django projects with best practices for virtual environments, dependency management, and pre-commit hooks.